MeetMangrove/playbook/how_to.md

 **The spot**

-As a monthly meeting leader, you’re in charge of booking a bar with a capacity of 70+ people.
+As a monthly meeting leader, you’re in charge of booking a bar with a capacity of 70+ people (depending on the community size in your hub).
 Pick a selection of 3 bars on the date that best suit and let the Mangrove community vote.

 **The guest**